klb2/bounds-secret-key-capacity/README.md

-# Bounds on the Secret Key Capacity
+# Bounds on the Secret Key Capacity -- Supplementary Material

 This repository is part of the publication "Bounds on the Ergodic Secret-Key Capacity for Dependent Fading Channels" (Karl-Ludwig Besser and Eduard